*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 My Closing Thoughts On Chamomile Clementine Tea

-Chamomile Clementine Tea by Art of Tea is a great addition for anyone who loves chamomile tea just before bend time but wants a little bit of citrus flavor added to it.
+Chamomile Clementine Tea by Art of Tea is a great addition for anyone who loves chamomile tea just before bedtime but wants a little bit of citrus flavor added to it.

 Often times many people will add a bit of lemon to cut through some of the chamomile earthiness but orange peel serves the same purpose and creates a whole new flavor experience.